StavC/WaCSim/doc/experiment_config_docs.rst

 **Takes file path to .INP file.**

 The .INP file is the file that contains all information about the water distribution system (WDS) and the hydraulic simulation parameters for use with the `EPANET`_ hydraulic simulation engine.
-Besides defining the components of the WDS (junctions, pipes, pumps, etc.) other information of importance for DHALSIM-2 included in this file are demand patterns, control rules, and the duration/hydraulic timestep of the simulation.
+Besides defining the components of the WDS (junctions, pipes, pumps, etc.) other information of importance for WaCSim included in this file are demand patterns, control rules, and the duration/hydraulic timestep of the simulation.
 These files can also be opened to be edited in EPANET, or in a text editor of your choice.

 plcs